albertk99/ng-wp-theme/README.md

 This project is prepared to use with Advanced Custom Fields plugin (PRO version is also supported).
 It provides:
 - basic theme configuration
-- services available by default in Wordpress and shared by ACF REST API - structure of components to work with wordpress templates
+- services available by default in Wordpress and shared by ACF REST API
+- structure of components to work with wordpress templates basing on idea of custom selector field

 ## WP Setup